 The owner’s manual can again be very helpful here.
 It will also increase your know-how about your car which will help to maintain it better.

 There are different fluids on which your car runs such as motor oil, power steering oil, coolant, etc. You need to keep a regular check on these fluids for uninterrupted performance of your car.
 If the fluids run extremely low, it can cause major problems although it doesn’t sound that way.

 A low level of engine oil can even lead to an engine seize which can be hefty on your pocket.
 Therefore, regularly have a check on fluids level and ask your mechanic to do a scheduled refill.

 4. Drive with care everyday

 Not every day will be calm and easy but you still got to take care while driving.
-A bad driving habit can be harmful for different car components over the period of time.
+A bad driving habit can be harmful for different car components over a period of time.
 Rash driving leads to faster wear & tear and can even damage your car permanently.
 Driving with care at a steady pace also helps you to save on fuel apart from lesser wear and tear.
 Sudden acceleration or braking affects the health of your engine system.
 If you have such a habit, try to get rid of it and instead drive smoothly and smartly.

 5. Buy Gas at reputable gas stations

-Well, you might think how buying gas at reputable station may affect health of your car.
+Well, you might think how buying gas at a reputable station may affect the health of your car.
 The gas station should have a policy of filtering the gas at the pump.
 They should also regularly change the pump filter.
 However, some stations don’t have pump filters which can give you dirty gasoline.
 Other stations may not mix alcohol and fuel properly—or worse, they can even water down their product.
 Therefore, it’s essential to fill your gas at a station which you can trust even if you have to pay a few pennies more.